stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 beheld a motor-car darting across the open space, bound outward along Eliot Street, which there intersects both Babson and Lafayette.

-  As I watched&mdash;choked by a sudden rise in the fishy odour after a short abatement&mdash;I saw a band of uncouth, crouching shapes loping and shambling in the same direction;
+  As I watched--choked by a sudden rise in the fishy odour after a short abatement--I saw a band of uncouth, crouching shapes loping and shambling in the same direction;
 and knew that this must be the party guarding the Ipswich road, since that highway forms an extension of Eliot Street.
 Two of the figures I glimpsed were in voluminous robes, and one wore a peaked diadem which glistened whitely in the moonlight.
-The gait of this figure was so odd that it sent a chill through me&mdash;for it seemed to me the creature was almost   hopping.
+The gait of this figure was so odd that it sent a chill through me--for it seemed to me the creature was almost   hopping.

   When the last of the band was out of sight I resumed my progress; darting around the corner into Lafayette Street, and crossing Eliot very hurriedly lest stragglers of the party be still advancing along that thoroughfare.
 I did hear some croaking and clattering sounds far off toward Town Square, but accomplished the passage without disaster.
-My greatest dread was in re-crossing broad and moonlit South Street&mdash;with its seaward view&mdash;and I had to nerve myself for the ordeal.
+My greatest dread was in re-crossing broad and moonlit South Street--with its seaward view--and I had to nerve myself for the ordeal.
 Someone might easily be looking, and possible Eliot Street stragglers could not fail to glimpse me from either of two points.
 At the last moment I decided I had better slacken my trot and make the crossing as before in the shambling gait of an average Innsmouth native.

-  When the view of the water again opened out&mdash;this time on my right&mdash;I was half-determined not to look at it at all.
+  When the view of the water again opened out--this time on my right--I was half-determined not to look at it at all.
 I could not, however, resist; but cast a sidelong glance as I carefully and imitatively shambled toward the protecting shadows ahead.
 There was no ship visible, as I had half expected there would be.
 Instead, the first thing which caught